otsohelos/fullstack-spaceapp/documentation/Software Requirement Specifications.md

 ### Image Search
 - Search function for Nasa image database (DONE for single words)
 - Search by keyword(s), year range, media type (image/video)
-- Info popup about search
 - Info about results: what was searched, how many results
 - DONE: "No results" info if no results

 ### Users And Comments
-- Create user account, Login
+- DONE: Create user account, Login
-- Possibility to leave comments
+- DONE: Possibility to leave comments
 - Email notifications for comments

 ### General
-- Error notifications
+- DONE: Error notifications

 ## Additional Features
-- wait animation
 - custom hook implementation to SearchForm